 |

-the resistance :
+across the resistor divided by its resistance :

 |